zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 `interpreter` is a `tflite::MicroInterpreter` object.
 Its `arena_used_bytes()` method reports the tensor-arena use after tensor allocation.

 `ei_printf()` is sent to the Arduino serial output, so the result appears in the Arduino IDE Serial Monitor.

-> [!TIP]
-> If you cannot find the correct location, use your editor's global search / “Find in Files” function and search for `AllocateTensors(true)`.

 ---